Candidate Screening Guide: How To Screen Job Applicants?

 2. Phone screens: Once you’ve reviewed resumes and cover letters, conduct phone screens with candidates who look good on paper.
 This will allow you to ask more targeted questions and get a better sense of each candidate’s qualifications.

 3. Video interviews: After phone screens, invite the most qualified candidates to come in for interviews.
 This will give you the opportunity to ask more detailed questions and get to know each candidate better.
+Some companies also prefer to do one way video interviews first.
+This allows you to review the interviews at your convenience and compare candidates side-by-side.

 4. Work assignments: For some positions, it may be helpful to give candidates a work assignment to assess their skills.
 This can be particularly helpful for technical positions.